SaikiranGudla/libiio/README_EX.md

 - **cmake** installed on your system
 - **Visual Studio 2022** installed with the C++ pack
   *(Community Edition is okay too if you face issues with the Pro version download)*
+> **Note:** The next step of installing dependencies can be skipped if you have the deps.zip extracted to the path `c/deps`.
 - **Dependencies** as required by [Building libiio in Visual Studio (Analog Devices Wiki)](https://wiki.analog.com/resources/tools-software/linux-software/libiio)
 > **Note:** The dependencies are not included in the repository, so you will need to install them manually.
 - **libserialport** dependency: